Tecno Pova 2 price in Pakistan & features - Sep 2023

-The Tecno Pova 2 is a budget device that is now available for sale in Pakistan at an affordable price range.
+The Tecno Pova 2 is a budget smartphone that is aimed at those who can’t afford more expensive smartphones.
+The device is now available for sale in Pakistan at an affordable price range.

 The Tecno Pova 2 is powered by the MediaTek MT6769Z Helio G85 (12nm) octa-core processor.

-The smartphone has a 6.9-inch PLS LCD display with a FHD+ resolution of 1080 x 2460 pixels pixels.
+The smartphone has a huge 6.9-inch IPS LCD display with an HD+ resolution of 720 x 2400 pixels.

-The device features 4 GB of RAM and 64 GB of built-in storage.
-The gadget runs on Android 11, HIOS 7.6 operating system.
+The device includes 4 GB of RAM and 64 GB of built-in storage.
+The gadget runs on Android 11 and the iOS 7.6 operating system.

 The Tecno Pova 2 has four cameras on the rear of the phone.
 The primary camera of the phone is 48 megapixels, and the selfie camera of the phone is 8 megapixels.